 At room temperature, the melting point of lip balm gradually increased for all formulas, indicating enhanced thermal stability over time.
 An increase in melting point was also observed after the cycling test, but this change was not as pronounced as that seen during room temperature storage.
 There was a positive relationship between extract concentration and the increase in melting point, both at room temperature and during the cycling test.
 The effect of room temperature storage appeared to be more significant than the cycling test regarding the increase in melting point.
+The addition of ethanol extract from temu mangga rhizome increases the melting point of lip balm, with a more significant increase occurring during room temperature storage compared to the cycling test.
+This indicates that the formulation containing the extract is more thermally stable, particularly at room temperature.
+The higher the concentration of the extract, the higher the melting point of the lip balm preparation (Hayati et al., 2024).
+The obtained melting point meets the SNI 16-5769-1998 standard (50-70°C), although the ideal melting temperature for lip balm should be close to body temperature (36-38°C).
+A higher temperature (55-75°C) was chosen to enhance resistance to tropical conditions and maintain shape during distribution, storage, and use (Tampubolon, 2023).

-n lipimpact of the concentration of the preparation on the changes in the parameters measured over several daysmeetof observation, both in the morning and evening.
+The results of the humidity test demonstrated the impact of the concentration of the preparation on the changes in the parameters measured over several days of observation, both in the morning and evening.
 Group F0 (0%) exhibited minimal changes in parameters, with differences ranging from 1.2 to 3.6.
-Group F1 (5%)test,experienced a greater increase in the difference compared to F0, ranging from 4.2 to 6.2.
+Group F1 (5%) experienced a greater increase in the difference compared to F0, ranging from 4.2 to 6.2.
 Group F2 (10%) showed a more substantial increase, with a difference reaching up to 9.0.
-Meanwhile, group F3 a the difference reaching 20.4 in the morning and 19.2 at night.theLip balm moisture testing was conducted in the morning and evening to obtain a comprehensive morning and evening to obtain a comprehensive understanding of the product's effectiveness in various situations.
+Meanwhile, group F3 (15%) displayed the most dramatic increase, with a difference reaching 20.4 in the morning and 19.2 at night.

+Lip balm moisture testing was conducted in the morning and evening to obtain a comprehensive understanding of the product's effectiveness in various situations.
 In the morning, lips are typically drier after waking up, while at night, they have been exposed to various environmental factors throughout the day.
 By testing at these two times, researchers can assess the lip balm's ability to retain moisture and provide maximum protection, both during activities and while resting.
 This test also reflects daily usage patterns, where lip balm is usually applied in the morning and evening, making the test results more relevant and applicable (Bielfeldt et al., 2019).